ricardo460/fermat-org/api-server/README.md

 9) Go to – http://localhost/rockmongo-1.1.7 (Name the folder that contains the tool rockmongo which moved to the location /var/www/html)

-Login with –
+Login with

-Username – admin
+* Username - admin
-Password -admin
+* Password - admin

 ###Running the project (api-server)